clue/clue.engineering/www/_posts/2018-08-14 introducing-reactphp-csv.md

 If you understand JSON and you're now looking at this newline-delimited JSON for the first time, you should already know everything you need to know to understand NDJSON: As the name implies, this format essentially consists of individual lines where each individual line is any valid JSON text and each line is delimited with a newline character.

-While NDJSON helps avoiding some of CVS's shortcomings, it is still a (relatively) young format while CSV files have been used in production systems for decades.
+While NDJSON helps avoiding some of CSV's shortcomings, it is still a (relatively) young format while CSV files have been used in production systems for decades.
 This means that if you want to interface with an existing system, CSV is more likely to be supported as is in fact often the *lowest common denominator* for many interactions, even in today's systems.
 The following sections thus assume CSV as the format of choice, but otherwise this can equally be applied to NDJSON or other structured formats.
 If you want to learn more about NDJSON, you may want to check out one of the [previous blog posts](https://clue.engineering/2018/introducing-reactphp-ndjson).

 ## Parsing CSV with PHP